 General Class Information

-Enrollment of both MWTh classes is limited to 24 children with a maximum ratio of 1:12.
+Enrollment in the MWF class is limited to 24 children with a maximum ratio of 1:12.

-Enrollment for the T/F class is limited to 24 children with a maximum ratio of 1:12, but is regularly 1:8.
+Enrollment for the T/Th class is limited to 24 children with a maximum ratio of 1:12, but is regularly 1:8.

-Classes meet from 8:30-11:20 am and MWTh from 12:30-3:20.
-Children can be dropped off NO EARLIER than 8:30am or 12:20pm without the director’s consent and prior arrangements.
+Classes meet from 8:30-11:20 am.
+Children can be dropped off NO EARLIER than 8:30 am without the director’s consent and prior arrangements.
 We need time to prepare the classroom for maximum benefit for your child.
 By the same token, please try to bring your child in on time so that he/she is not made to feel uncomfortable by arriving after everyone else has arrived and has become involved in play activities.
-Parents are expected to pick their child up between11:20am-11:30 or 3:20-3:30pm, NO LATER than 11:30am or 3:30pm without the director’s consent and prior arrangements.
+Parents are expected to pick their child up between 11:20 am-11:30 NO LATER than 11:30 am without the director’s consent and prior arrangements.
 Please notify us if you are running late so that we can prepare your child.
 Children tend to worry if you are late.
 If you are in a car pool, or someone else is supposed to pick up your child, please let us know.
 Unless we are notified, only those persons you have authorized will be allowed to pick up your child from school.
 Picture ID’s may be requested if someone does not look familiar to us.
 To avoid confusion at the end of the day, we ask that you wait outside for your child.
 We will bring/send them out to you when the school day is over.

-**Late Pick-Up Fees of $1.00 per minute after 11:30am or 3:30pm will be added to your monthly tuition unless we are contacted by phone or you have made prior arrangements with us.**
+**Late Pick-Up Fees of $1.00 per minute after 11:30 am will be added to your monthly tuition unless we are contacted by phone or you have made prior arrangements with us.**

-Monthly tuition for our MWTh programs is $185.00 with a non-refundable registration/supply fee of $90.
+Monthly tuition for our MWF programs is $205.00 with a non-refundable registration/supply fee of $90.

-Monthly tuition for our T/F program is $165.00 with a non-refundable registration/supply fee of $90.
+Monthly tuition for our T/Th program is $185.00 with a non-refundable registration/supply fee of $90.

 Tuition envelopes will be sent home the last week of the month and will be due back the first school day of the month.
 Tuition for the entire month is due whether your child is in school or not.